The Difference Between Quick Attach Conversion And Adapter Kits

 An adapter kit lets you change between the different types of quick attaches.
 Let’s discuss those systems.

 The skid loader compatible, Bobcat, SSL, or “universal” system is the most common.
-It’s what’s on the front of almost every skid loader, and it has two male brackets that mount in corresponding female housings on the implement, that lock down with pins controlled by one, or usually two, spring-loaded levers.
+It’s what’s on the front of almost every skid loader.
+It has two male brackets that mount in corresponding female housings on the implement.
+That locks down with pins controlled by one, or usually two, spring-loaded levers.

 The John Deere system is similar, but not interchangeable, with the skid loader system, but it locks the bucket on with a pair of lynch pins.